bisdn/bisdn.github.io/setup/setup_standalone.rst

 Bundled software with BISDN Linux
 =================================

-bisdn-support
+basebox-support
 *************

-The bisdn-support script enables costumers to create a tar file with the current switch state.
+The basebox-support script enables costumers to create a tar file with the current switch state.
 It gathers information like port status, system logs and configuration, to ease debugging and reporting errors on the switch platform to BISDN.
-To execute run `bisdn-support` on the switch with root privileges.
+To execute run `basebox-support` on the switch with root privileges.

 bisdn-change-config
 *******************